gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 - Direct ISP peering relationships are a deliverability advantage for senders concerned about inbox placement at major mailbox providers.
 - You also need SMS or voice via the broader Twilio platform, and prefer a single vendor.
 - You want first-party SDKs across multiple languages rather than rolling against a REST API.
-- You need sub-user account separation for agency or multi-tenant workflows.
+- You need SendGrid's sub-user API model specifically (separate API keys and IP pools per sub-user).
-- You have a deliverability profile that benefits from a dedicated IP at the platform level (not just at the AWS-account level via BYO SES).
+- You want a dedicated IP included in your plan price (SendGrid bundles one into Pro/Advanced tiers) rather than as a separate monthly add-on.

 **Where BlueFox Email is the clear choice:**
 - Mid-to-high-volume sending where per-send pricing beats the dual-product subscription stack.